rackerlabs/rackspace-how-to/content/cloud-databases/managing-configuration-groups-for-cloud-databases-with-the-trove-command-line-tool.md

 ### Create and delete configuration groups

+This section includes instructions to create and delete configuration groups.

 #### Create a new configuration group

 To create a new configuration group, use the `configuration-create` command